EMBRYOPSIDA Pirani & Prado

 GNETALES Blume Main Tree.

-Lignin with syringyl units common [G + S lignin, positive Maüle reaction]; stem apex with tunica/corpus construction; roots diarch, no secretory cells in the centre; bark with sclereids; gelatinous fibres [g-fibres] with innermost layer of secondary cell wall rich in cellulose and poor in lignin; protoxylem tracheids with large circular bordered pits, vessels + [from circular bordered pits], also in metaxylem, both fibre tracheids and tracheids +; phloem fibres 0; nodes 1:2, vascular traces leaving stele one internode below exit; two primary veins in leaves (and cone bracts); resin canals 0, mucilage cells +; stomata paracytic [mesogenous]; leaves opposite, joined at the base, overall growth ± diffuse/marginal/from basal plate, axillary buds serial, collateral; strobili compound; megasporangia apical, bracts opposite; microsporangiate strobili associated with sterile ovules; microsporangiate cones of two fused microsporophylls, microsporangia in synangia, surrounded by a tubular "bract", dehiscence apical; pollen not saccate, very strongly oblate, inaperturate, transversly ridged [transverse to the long axis: plicate; pseudosulcate], tectate; ovulate cone scale 0, ovules terminal, surrounded by a vascularized connate structure ["outer integument"/seed envelope], papillae on the inner surface around the micropyle; integument with much-elongated beak, ca 2 cell layers across, not vascularized, micropylar tube with inner epidermis lignified, nucellar cap well developede; ovules with pollination droplets, pollen reaches nucellus in less than 7 days, both sperm nuclei fuse with gametophytic cells ["double fertilization"]; first zygotic nuclear division with one spindle, tiered proembryo 0, free nuclear stage in which each nucleus forms an embryo, secondary suspensor developing from upper embryonal tier, no primary suspensor; germination epigeal, (seedlings green in the dark), cotyledons with connate bases; nuclear genome C value 1.4-3.5 pg, chloroplast transmission maternal, ndh genes and rps16 gene lost, loss of PHY0 gene, mitochondrial coxII.i3 intron 0. - 3 families, 3 genera, 93 species.
+Lignin with syringyl units common [G + S lignin, positive Maüle reaction]; shoot apex with tunica/corpus construction; roots diarch, no secretory cells in the centre; bark with sclereids; gelatinous fibres [g-fibres] with innermost layer of secondary cell wall rich in cellulose and poor in lignin; protoxylem tracheids with large circular bordered pits, vessels + [from circular bordered pits], also in metaxylem, both fibre tracheids and tracheids +; phloem fibres 0; nodes 1:2, vascular traces leaving stele one internode below exit; internodes striate; minute intracellular calcium oxalate crystals +; foliar venation linear, two primary veins in leaves [and cone bracts]; resin canals 0, mucilage cells +; stomata paracytic [mesogenous]; leaves opposite, joined at the base, overall growth ± diffuse/marginal/from basal plate, axillary buds serial, collateral; strobili compound, reproductive units decussating; megasporangia apical; microsporangiate strobili: associated with sterile ovules; microsporangiate cones of two fused microsporophylls, microsporangia in synangia, surrounded by a tubular "bract", dehiscence apical; pollen not saccate, very strongly oblate, inaperturate, transversly ridged [transverse to the long axis: plicate; pseudosulcate], tectate; ovulate cone: cone scale 0, ovules terminal, surrounded by a vascularized connate structure ["outer integument"/seed envelope], papillae on the inner surface around the micropyle; integument with much-elongated beak, ca 2 cell layers across, not vascularized, micropylar tube with inner epidermis lignified, nucellar cap well developed; ovules with pollination droplets; pollen reaches nucellus in less than 7 days, binucleate sperm cell, both nuclei fuse with gametophytic cells ["double fertilization"]; first zygotic nuclear division with one spindle, tiered proembryo 0, free nuclear stage in which each nucleus forms an embryo, secondary suspensor developing from upper embryonal tier, no primary suspensor; germination epigeal, (seedlings green in the dark), cotyledons with connate bases; nuclear genome C value 1.4-3.5 pg, chloroplast transmission maternal, rps16 gene and ndh genes lost, loss of PHY0 gene, mitochondrial coxII.i3 intron 0. - 3 families, 3 genera, 93 species.